PaulFrankling/proper_clobber/README.md

 Each product has its own Product Detail page and presents its image in a larger form.
 Clicking on the image creates a new tab with a full screen image of the product.

 The page also presents the products name, price, description, category and rating.
-As well as, a select box for the user to choose a size for the product and a quantity box for the user to potentially purchase more of the same item.
+As well as a select box for the user to choose a size for the product and a quantity box for the user to potentially purchase more of the same item.
 There is an 'Add To Basket' button as well, which adds the item to the basket.

 If the superuser is on this page, they can edit the chosen product by clicking on the 'Edit' button and it'll take them to the Product Management page (Edit Product).
 They can also delete a product on the Product Detail page.
 The 'Delete' button is next to the 'Edit' button and when the 'Delete' button is clicked on, it activates a modal which gives the superuser a chance to cancel or confirm deletion.